adaly/cSplotch/README.md

 - Different anatomical annotated regions are modelled using a linear model
 - Zero-inflated Poisson or Poisson likelihood for counts
 - Conditional autoregressive (CAR) prior for spatial random effect
-- COMING SOON: ability to deconvolve gene expression among set cell types with additional input of compositional data gathered from histology images
+- Ability to deconvolve gene expression into cell type-specific signatures using compositional data gathered from histology images
+- Use single-cell/single-nuclear expression data to calculate priors over expression in each cell type

 We support the original ST array design (1007 spots, a diameter of 100 μm, and a center-to-center distance of 200 μm) by [Spatial Transcriptomics AB](https://spatialtranscriptomics.com), as well as [Visium Spatial Gene Expression Solution](https://www.10xgenomics.com/spatial-transcriptomics/) by [10x Genomics, Inc.](https://www.10xgenomics.com), interfacing directly with file formats output by [Spaceranger and Loupe Browser](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/output/overview).